Copper Gluconate for Hair as a Vital Element in Divi's Scalp Serum

 Elastin is another skin protein in the extracellular matrix.
-Using a scalp serum with copper gluconate can aid the synthesis of elastin, producing a few effects on your hair health.
+Using Divi’s Scalp Serum with copper gluconate can aid the synthesis of elastin, which produces a few effects on your hair health.

-Elastin deficiencies are also associated with Menkes Syndrome, a condition that causes brittle hair.
+Elastin deficiencies are also associated with Menkes Syndrome, which causes brittle hair.
 Increasing elastin synthesis can reverse the symptoms associated with Menkes Syndrome and strengthen the hair.

 Increasing Follicle Size

 Topical application of copper gluconate to hair follicles stimulates copper peptide bond formation.
-Copper peptides produce several benefits for scalp and hair health, including follicular enlargement – increasing the size of the hair follicles.
+Copper peptides produce several benefits for scalp and hair health, including follicular enlargement (increasing the size of the hair follicles).
 A 1993 study found that a copper-binding peptide, PC1031, produced follicular enlargement on the skin of fuzzy rats.
-Further research in 2007 states a copper peptide can also promote the growth of human hair follicles.
+Further research in 2007 suggests that a copper peptide can also promote the growth of human hair follicles.
 Your hair follicle size can impact the fullness and thickness of your hair.

 How To Apply Copper Gluconate to Your Scalp Using Divi's Scalp Serum

-The best way to apply copper gluconate to the scalp is in combination with other nutrients through Divi's Scalp Serum, which contains an optimal dose of copper gluconate and many other clean ingredients promoting hair growth and scalp health.
-Once a day, apply 3/4 of a dropper of our Scalp Serum to the entire scalp, then massage the serum into the scalp and leave it.
+The best way to apply copper gluconate to the scalp is in combination with other nutrients through Divi's Scalp Serum, which contains an optimal dose of copper gluconate and many other clean ingredients to promote hair growth and scalp health.
+Once a day, apply 3/4 of a dropper of serum to the entire scalp, then massage the serum into the scalp and leave it.
 This allows the copper gluconate-infused serum to penetrate the scalp, enhancing transdermal absorption.

 Try Copper Gluconate as an Element in Divi's Scalp Serum for Healthy Hair Growth

-Copper gluconate for hair delivers essential copper to your cells, providing numerous benefits for hair and scalp health.
-Divi's Scalp Serum combines an optimal dose of copper gluconate as part of a suite of science-backed, plant-based (vegan) ingredients to treat and alleviate symptoms associated with hair loss, nourish hair follicles to promote growth, and provide nutrition to the scalp.
+Copper gluconate for scalp and hair health delivers essential copper to your cells, providing numerous benefits for hair, skin and scalp health.
+Divi's Scalp Serum combines an optimal dose of copper gluconate as part of a suite of science-backed, vegan ingredients to treat and alleviate symptoms associated with hair loss, nourish hair follicles to promote growth, and provide nutrition to the scalp.